rojasecr/MarketplaceQL/README.md

   }
 }
 ```

+#### One at a time
-Additionally we can create a feed for viewing products one at a time by querying the first product,
+We can create a feed for viewing products one at a time by querying the first product,
 ```graphql

 query {